taldcroft/asciitable/doc/index.rst

 **names**: list of names corresponding to each data column Define the complete list of names for each data column.
-This will override names determined from the data table (if available).
+This will override names determined from the data table (if available), except in the case of input as a `Dict of sequences`_ where it specifies the *order* columns.
 If not supplied then use names from the data table or auto-generated names.

 **include_names**: list of names to include in output From the list of column names found from the data table or the ``names``